 Stablecoins seem to be a promising asset on paper, but what can we do with them?
 Are they practical enough for real-life use?
 The answer is yes.
 Here are a few ways we can use stablecoins to earn interest and transfer money:

-Traditional fiat currencies are prone to inflation, especially in developing countries.
-On the contrary, currencies like the US dollar or the euro are more resistant to inflation.
-Stablecoins like Tether and USDC are pegged to the US dollar, making them a great hedge against inflation.
-For example, individuals can exchange their money for stablecoins and get access to US dollar inflation, allowing their money to maintain more of its value.
+Many traditional fiat currencies are prone to inflation, especially in economies with high interest rates.
+On the contrary, currencies like the US dollar or the euro have been more resistant to inflation in the past 20 years.
+Stablecoins like Tether and USDC are pegged to the US dollar, meaning they may inflate less than local currency.
+Individuals can exchange their money for stablecoins and get exposure to US dollar inflation, allowing their money to maintain more of its value.

-As a result, stablecoins enable users to enter the gateway to global financial prosperity.
+As a result, stablecoins enable users to have the same store of value opportunity as US citizens, no matter where they are from.
 Any individual with internet access can use stablecoins to transact daily.
-Cross-border payments allow users to participate in the global economy.

 Let’s look at the different types of stablecoins to understand how they’re backed: